-M Moser Associates, a woman-owned global architecture and design firm, has been a key provider of architectural services to Goldman Sachs in APAC sinc 2020, providing workplace solutions for our offices in China.
+M Moser Associates, a woman-owned global architecture and design firm, has been a key provider of architectural services to Goldman Sachs in APAC since 2020, providing workplace solutions for our offices in China.

-As a woman-owned business, creating value-based work environments that are inclusive and focused on enhancing well-being, with a commitment to making them as sustainable as possible, has been our driving mission for decades.
+value-based work environments that are inclusive and focused on enhancing wellbeing, with a commitment to making them as sustainable as possible, has been our driving mission for decades.
 Working with Goldman Sachs has enabled us to bring this mission to life in almost 40 projects across three continents, including several LEED Gold certified workplaces in Beijing, Shanghai and Singapore and in-progress projects across North America."